ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 ### Initializers

+Every particle has a number of properties, such as position, velocity, color, size and rotation speed.
+For a newly spawned particle, these values must get a starting value. *Initializers* allow you to affect the starting value.
+For example, a particle's position is by default `(0, 0, 0)`, but using a *Sphere Position Initializer*, the starting position will be set to a random position inside a sphere, or even just on its surface.

+Initializers are executed exactly once for each new particle, thus they cost little performance.
+However, they only have an effect, if the starting value isn't subsequently overwritten by *Behaviors*.
+For instance if the *Random Color Initializer* is used, it will set the color of new particles.
+If, however, the *Color Gradient Behavior* is also used, the behavior will set the particle's color to a new value in every update, thus making the initializer pointless.

+Prefer to use initializers over behaviors, if the desired result can be achieved with either.

 For details about all available initializer types, see [Particle Initializers (TODO)](particle-initializers.md).

 ### Behaviors

+*Behaviors* are the core particle effect update routines.
+Every time a particle moves, changes color, grows, shrinks or rotates, this is implemented by a behavior.
+Behaviors are executed for every particle, in every update step.
+For performance reasons, you should strive to use as few behaviors as possible.
+Every behavior reads some particle properties and writes one or two properties.
+For example the *Size Curve Behavior* reads a particles age and maximum lifespan and then looks up its new size from the provided size curve.
+Therefore it overwrites the particle's *size* property in every update.

+*Initializers* set a particle's property once when it is spawned, *behaviors* set (or update) a property continuously.
+Consequently a behavior may overwrite an initial value, making it redundant.
+Or it may build on top of the starting value.
+For example the *Velocity Behavior* can be used to have particles fly upwards (rise).
+Although the behavior modifies the particle's *position* property, it still works well together with the various position initializers, as it only *adds* to the position instead of replacing it.

+It is common for a particle system to have at least one, but often multiple, behaviors.

 For details about all available behavior types, see [Particle Behaviors (TODO)](particle-behaviors.md).

 ### Renderers

+Conceptually a particle is just a point in space.
+There are many ways this point can be visualized. *Renderers* are used to select how to do that.
+Most particle systems use one renderer, often the *Billboard Renderer*, which is the most versatile.
+However, you are free to use multiple renderers.
+For example to achieve a fire effect with heat haze, you may want to use two renderers.
+One to render the particles as billboards using a fire texture, and another one to apply the screen space distortion effect.

 For details about all available renderer types, see [Particle Renderers (TODO)](particle-renderers.md).